 If you’ve ever felt like Dr. Jekyll and Mr. Hyde, you already know the impact of unmanageability.
 For the addict, one life may be spent as the ideal father, mother, son or daughter, upstanding citizen, and devout church member; while the other is a secret life as a sex addict in Dallas or Fort Worth.
 The task of keeping their secret life from affecting their public life is an unending struggle.
 As the partner, you may find yourself in this same double life—acting as if everything is okay, while separately attempting to keep others (family members, friends, boss, etc.) from finding out.

 Your partner’s addiction affects every area of his/her life, which will also impact your life.
 Relationships with family and friends suffer; hobbies are neglected; finances, church status, employment, and other responsibilities are compromised by this dual lifestyle.
-Your partner’s recovery—and your own healing—will also affect every aspect of YOUR life, it could even be that your husband has visited specific sites that you would not expect him to, for example if he thinks what a great site twinki xxx is then your problems may not be as easy to solve as his addiction to porn because of the nature of the porn that’s on that particular site, it may be something that no one can help him with.
+Your partner’s recovery—and your own healing—will also affect every aspect of YOUR life.
+It could even be that your husband has visited specific sites that you would not expect him to and your problems may not be as easy to solve as his addiction to porn because of the nature of the porn that’s on that particular site—it may be something that no one can help him with.
 This fact is actually a dual-edged sword—both frightening and comforting.
-While we cannot guarantee what changes will take place in you life, we can guarantee that things will not be the same, and should get better!
+While we cannot guarantee what changes will take place in your life, we can guarantee that things will not be the same, and should get better!

 TO STAY OR NOT TO STAY